-- 42. The Union recognizes that it is the responsibility of the shop steward to assist in the resolution of grievances at the lowest possible level. - 43.
+- 31. The Union recognizes that it is the responsibility of the shop steward to assist in the resolution of grievances at the lowest possible level. - 32.
 Upon notification of an appropriate management person, stewards and designated officers of the Union, subject to management approval, which shall not be unreasonably withheld, shall be granted reasonable release time to investigate and process grievances, disciplinary appeals and attend meetings with Management without loss of pay or benefits.
 Union Stewards shall advise their first level supervisors prior to engaging in Union business.
-Such notification of release time shall normally be made in advance and shall include the area or work location where they will be investigating or processing grievances, disciplinary appeals or meetings with Management.
-The Union will attempt to insure that shop steward release time will be equitably distributed.
-Normally one steward will be sufficient for a single investigation of a grievance or appeal, except for Shop Steward Trainee Observers. - 44.
-In emergency situations, where immediate disciplinary action must be taken because of a violation of law or a City departmental rule (intoxication, theft, etc.) a shop steward shall not unreasonably be denied the right to leave his/her post or duty to represent the employee. - 45.
-Except in emergency situations, an investigative, disciplinary or grievance meeting shall be rescheduled if a Shop Steward is denied release time. - 46.
+Such notification of release time shall normally be made at least forty-eight (48) hours in advance, but shall not be unreasonably denied regardless, and shall include the area or work location where they will be investigating or processing grievances, disciplinary appeals or meetings with Management.
+The Union will attempt to ensure that shop steward release time will be equitably distributed.
+Absent special circumstances, not more than one Shop Steward and one Shop Steward Trainee shall be released to represent an employee at the same time in the same meeting.
+If the Union thinks there are special circumstances warranting more than one Shop Steward and one Shop Steward Trainee at a particular meeting, the Union should notify the department forty-eight (48) hours in advance, and the parties shall mutually agree on the number of Union stewards released to attend. - 33.
+In emergency situations, where immediate disciplinary action must be taken because of a violation of law or a City departmental rule (intoxication, theft, etc.) a shop steward shall not unreasonably be denied the right to leave the shop steward's post or duty to represent the employee. - 34.
+Except in emergency situations, an investigative, disciplinary or grievance meeting shall be rescheduled if a Shop Steward is denied release time. - 35.
 Shop stewards shall not interfere with the work of any employee.
-A shop steward may interview an employee during the employee's regular work time in order to investigate or process a grievance or disciplinary appeal with the approval of the employee's supervisor, which shall not unreasonably be withheld. - 47.
-Stewards shall be responsible for the performance of their work load, consistent with release time approved pursuant to rules established herein. - 48.
-Stewards shall receive timely notice of and shall be permitted to make appearances at departmental orientation sessions in order to distribute union materials and to discuss employee rights and obligations under this Agreement. - 49.
-Any meeting of shop steward and supervisor shall be held in private surroundings and shall be held in a quiet and dignified manner. - 50.
-All newly-elected Stewards shall be allowed four (4) hours paid release time for Union Steward training.
-In addition, four (4) hours paid release time shall be paid for all Stewards for training regarding the provisions of the new Collective Bargaining Agreement. - Official Representatives to Retirement and Health Service Board and Civil Service Commission Meetings - 51.
-Subject to operational needs, the City shall allow one (1) union representative from SEIU Local 1021 release time in order to attend the Retirement Board and Health Service Board meetings.
+A shop steward may interview an employee during the employee's regular work time in order to investigate or process a grievance or disciplinary appeal with the approval of the employee's supervisor, which shall not unreasonably be withheld. - 36.
+Stewards shall be responsible for the performance of their work load, consistent with release time approved pursuant to rules established herein. - 37.
+Stewards shall receive timely notice of and shall be permitted to make appearances at departmental orientation sessions in order to distribute union materials and to discuss employee rights and obligations under this Agreement. - 38.
+Any meeting of shop steward and supervisor shall be held in private surroundings and shall be held in a quiet and dignified manner. - 39.
+Newly-elected Stewards shall be allowed four (4) hours paid release time for Union Steward training within six (6) months of appointment of a Steward.
+In addition, four (4) hours paid release time shall be paid for Stewards for training regarding the provisions of the new Collective Bargaining Agreement within six (6) months of the effective date of this Agreement.
+The parties shall mutually agree to the number of Stewards to be released at any one time.

+Official Representatives to Retirement and Health Service Board and Civil Service Commission Meetings

+40. Subject to operational needs, the City shall allow one (1) union representative from SEIU Local 1021 release time in order to attend the Retirement Board and Health Service Board meetings.
 Subject to operational needs, the City shall allow one (1) union representative paid release time in order to attend the Civil Service Commission meetings.